m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/Signatures.purs#L15-L16">test/Examples/Signatures.purs L15-L16</a></sup></p>
 <!-- PD_END -->

-The `update` function demonstrates the type signatures that transit enforces.
+The `update` function demonstrates the type signatures that **Transit** enforces.
 The straightforward part is the `State` and `Msg` types—each match handler receives the exact state and message types for that transition.
 However, the return type is more complex: depending on the specification, a transition may allow multiple possible target states, so we need to return a subset of the state type.

 Unfortunately, PureScript's ADTs (Algebraic Data Types) don't allow expressing a subset of cases from a union type.
 This is where `Variant` comes in—it's perfect for representing a subset of cases from a union type.
 Each match handler must return a `Variant` type that precisely matches the possible target states defined in the DSL specification.